 What is the Blower Motor Switch all about?

 In your car’s HVAC system, the heater core is what creates hot air to warm up the interior during cool weather.
-The air conditioner and its varied parts cools the air during the summer.
+The air conditioner and its varied parts cool the air during the summer.
 The blower motor is what pushes the conditioned (heated or cooled) air out of the dash and into the cabin of the vehicle.
-Depending on the make and model of your vehicle, you may have one, two or even three blower motors, each with their own blower motor switch.
+Depending on the make and model of your vehicle, you may have one, two or even three blower motors, each with its own blower motor switch.

 Essentially, the blower motor switch allows you to control the airflow within your vehicle.
 It lets you set the fan to off, low, medium or high (or a number of other speeds depending on the system in question).
 Over time and through normal wear and tear, the contacts inside the switch will wear out and it will fail, requiring a new blower motor switch.

 - The blower motor switch isn’t inspected during any maintenance service.

 - Most switches exhibit erratic behaviour before failing completely, so you should have some indication about impending failure.

 - The blower motor switch is verified that it needs to be replaced.
 The blower switch trim panel is removed for access.

 - The defective blower motor switch is disconnected and removed from the trim panel.